pravatbhusal/devops-notes/docker/README.md

 The `compose` folder has a sample NodeJS and MongoDB application that we use with Docker Compose to run and manage multiple containers.

 ## 1. docker-compose.yml
 The `docker-compose.yml` defines the services that make up our entire app.
-It can define the containers to run, from what image to run those containers, what ports to use, and what containers are linked together.
+It can define the containers to run, from what image to run those containers, what ports to use, and what containers are dependent on each other.

+Here is the docs for the docker-compose.yml file in version 3: https://docs.docker.com/compose/compose-file/compose-file-v3/

 ## 2. .dockerignore
 Excludes files that are not necessary when Docker builds the image from the Dockerfile.
 This is like the .gitignore file used by GitHub.